musikele/musikele.github.io/_drafts/detect-network-issues-to-urls.md

 `mtr` stands for **My TraceRoute** and combines ping with traceroute.
 It gives a lot of information about the routers crossed during the path to the destination.

-One may think that there are some errors in the upper report, however you should have in mind that many routers are configured to delete ICMP packets (the ones used by mtr or by ping) or to slow them down a lot.
+One may think that there are some errors in the upper report, however you should have in mind that many routers are configured to delete ICMP packets (the ones used by mtr, or by ping) or to slow them down for quality assurance.

 I really suggest you to read [this article from Linode](https://www.linode.com/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/) that explains almost everything you may want to know and it's very easy to follow.